Vertical Rollerskating > People > Brian Wainwright

 Can you tell us something about the roller skates you will produce?

-This skate will be the first complete skate to be produced exclusively for this type of riding and it is going to be awesome.
+This skate will be the first complete skate to be produced exclusively for

 What is the most important thing for a vertical rollerskater?